Ferdinand Verbiest: Verbiest's "car"

 Besides his work in astronomy, Verbiest also experimented with steam.
 Around 1672, he designed – as a toy for the Kangxi Emperor – a steam-propelled trolley which was, quite possibly, the first working steam-powered vehicle ("auto-mobile").
 Verbiest describes it in his manuscript Astronomia Europea that was finished in 1681.
 A friar brought it to Europe and it was then printed in 1687 in Germany.
 In this work, Verbiest first mentioned the (Latin) term motor in its present meaning.
 With one filling of coal, he wrote that the vehicle was able to move more than one hour.
 As it was only 65 cm long, and therefore effectively a scale model, not designed to carry human passengers, nor a driver or goods, it is not strictly accurate to call it a 'car'.
 Despite this, it was the first vehicle that was able to move by 'self-made' engine power.

 Since the steam engine was still not known at that time, Verbiest used the principle of an impulse turbine.
 Steam was generated in a ball-shaped boiler, emerging through a pipe at the top, from where it was directed at a simple, open "steam turbine" (rather like a water wheel) that drove the rear wheels.

 It is not verified by other known sources if Verbiest's model was ever built at the time and no authentic drawing of it exists, although he had access to China's finest metal-working craftsmen who were constructing precision astronomical instruments for him.

+Students of the Technische Hochschule Ingolstadt in 2021 built an original model according to the description in the Astronomia Europea.
+Only design options that were feasible at the time were considered (apart from the steam tank, which for safety reason had a pressure valve).
+The pressure tank was heated with coal and travelled several metres.
+The replica demonstrated that the concept was technically feasible.
+A model of this first ‘Auto Mobile’ is on display at the Autoworld Museum in Brussels.